Thermodynamics of Black Holes with R\'enyi Entropy from Classical Gravity: Thermodynamics with R enyi entropy

 One of the key ideas of the procedure reviewed in the previous section is that the black hole thermodynamic variables and their relations are obtained from the gravitational description.
 In other words, Euler's theorem for the homogeneous function corresponding to the geometric quantity, i.e., the black hole mass, is applied in order to obtain the Smarr formula and the equation for the first law of thermodynamics.
 It is very important to mention that in order to preserve the structure of gravitational description, the Smarr formula should be maintained in the same form.

 In this section, we are interested in modifying the role of the homogeneous function to satisfy the nonextensive nature of entropy.
-It will be seen that the black holes' Smarr formulae and equations for the first laws associated with the nonextensive R\'enyi entropy will be derived using this procedure.
+It will be seen that the black holes' Smarr formulae and equations for the first laws associated with nonextensivity analyzed via the R\'enyi entropy can be derived using this procedure.

 To study the nonextensive nature of black holes, the BH entropy is supposed to be described by the Tsallis entropy $S_\text{T}$ \cite{Tsallis:1987eu}.
 According to the nonadditive composition rule of the Tsallis entropy, $S^{12}_\text{T}\neq S^1_\text{T}+S^2_\text{T}$, unfortunately, it leads to the zeroth-law incompatibility.
 A solution to deal with this problem is transforming the Tsallis entropy via the formal logarithm map \cite{Biro2011}.
-The resulting entropy is indeed the R\'enyi entropy \cite{Renyi1959}, $S_\text{R}=\frac{1}{\lambda}\ln(1+\lambda S_\text{T})$, where the parameter $\lambda$ plays roles of both formal logarithm map parameter and nonextensive parameter of the R\'enyi entropy.
+The resulting entropy is indeed the R\'enyi entropy \cite{Renyi1959}, $S_\text{R}=\frac{1}{\lambda}\ln(1+\lambda S_\text{T})$, where the parameter $\lambda$ plays roles of both formal logarithm map parameter and nonextensive parameter in the R\'enyi entropy.
 Hence, in this viewpoint, the black hole entropy is not the surface area at the horizon, but it is a logarithm function of the area instead as follows

-Note that the R\'enyi entropy is indeed a one-parameter generalization of the GB entropy.
+Here, the R\'enyi entropy is indeed a one-parameter generalization of the GB entropy.
+It is important to note that there is not necessary to interpret the Bekenstein-Hawking entropy $S_{BH} = A/(4G)$ as the Tsallis entropy.
+It is sufficient to interpret the entropy in the above equation as a formal logarithm mapped entropy of the Bekenstein-Hawking entropy \cite{Biro2011}.
+Therefore, in this case, the above form of the entropy can be viewed as the parameter generalization of the Bekenstein–Hawking entropy.
+This interpretation does not alter the results in the following content.
 In fact, the BH entropy is recovered by taking the limit $\lambda\to0$ to the R\'enyi one, $\displaystyle S_\text{BH}=\lim_{\lambda\to0}S_\text{R}$.
 Straightforwardly, one also can write the BH entropy in terms of the R\'enyi one as follows

 By plugging the above expression into the black holes' mass shown in the previous section, the mass is now the function of the R\'enyi entropy.
 Due to the existence of the additional nonextensive parameter in R\'enyi entropy, the thermodynamic phase space for the black hole should be extended.
 In other words, the nonextensive parameter must be treated as the thermodynamic variable for the black hole described by the R\'enyi entropy as will be seen soon.